vdsm/virtual-dsm/readme.md

   After configuring the container for [macvlan](#how-do-i-assign-an-individual-ip-address-to-the-container), it is possible for DSM to become part of your home network by requesting an IP from your router, just like your other devices.

-  To enable this mode, add the following lines to your compose file:
+  To enable this mode, in which the container and DSM will have separate IP addresses, add the following lines to your compose file:

   ```yaml
   environment: